 Commissioner Wolson was raised in Palm Beach County and has been a resident of Florida for most of her life.
-She is a graduate of Florida State University, having received her bachelor's degree in criminology.
+She is a graduate of Florida State University, having received her Bachelor's degree in Criminology.
 Her career in corrections began with the Florida Parole Commission in 1969, as a probation and parole officer in South Florida.
 She held a number of field level positions and attained various positions of management at the field operations level and was subsequently appointed the Commission's Parole Services Director in 1979.
 Following three years of service as Director, Ms. Wolson was appointed a member of the Commission in August 1983, and has been subsequently reappointed.
-She has been an active member of the American Correctional Association, the Florida Council on Crime and Delinquency, and the Southern States Correctional Association.
+She has been an active member of the American Correctional Association, the Southern States Correctional Association, and the Florida Council on Crime and Delinquency having been the Chapter II President for the 1992 - 93 fiscal year.
+The Commissioner was also appointed by the Governor to serve as a member of the Task Force for the review of the Criminal Justice and Corrections Systems.

-YEAR IN REVIEW - COMMISSIONERS
+YEAR IN REVIEW -- COMMISSIONERS

 The Commissioners' workload continued to increase as a result of the Control Release Program, which became effective September 1, 1990.
-Hearings were held twice a week to include control release cases.
-Public participation in parole cases also continued to increase.
+The Commission meets every Tuesday to vote Control Release cases.